 3. Add speech bubbles and narration

 Use the balloons tab to add speech/thought bubbles and narration to each of your panels.

 4. Add objects and stickers/words

-Use the OBJECTS and WORDS tabs plus what you have learned so far to add various different objects and stickers to your panels.
+Use the OBJECTS and WORDS options, plus what you have learned so far to add various different objects and stickers to your panels.